nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `vip 2 true` marks the 2nd person in the address book as a VIP.
-* `find Betsy` followed by `vip 1 false` removes VIP status from the 1st person in the results of the `find` command.
+* `search Betsy` followed by `vip 1 false` removes VIP status from the 1st person in the results of the `search` command.

 Examples:
 * `vip 1 true` marks the 1st person in the address book as VIP.